Ahourashr91/react/README.md

 - 🛍️ **Shopping App** — Simple product list with cart logic
 - 📋 **Todo List** — Task management with add/remove features
 - 🍽️ **Recipe App** — Browse and view recipes
 - 📊 **Persian Admin Panel** — A Persian-language admin dashboard with RTL support
+- ❔ **Quiz App** — A History quiz app using React.js and JSON Server

 > All files are provided in `.zip` format.
 Extract them and run individually using standard React workflow.